zoobox-cyber/zoobox/README.md

 #   Setting Crux as the GTK theme
 #     In a terminal run the following
 #       lxappearance
 #     A window will open.
-Select Crux in the left side bar
+#     Select Crux in the left side bar
+#     Select HighContrast in the Icons tab
 #     Apply changes.
 #     Close the app.
 #